Setup

 Units & precision

-The units and the decimal/fraction precision of lengths and areas can be fine-tuned in your models.
+The units and the decimal/fraction precision of lengths and areas can set at three different levels:

 Stroke scale